Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/schuylkill-yards-usa/index.md

 **An Established Industry**.
 Philadelphia has slowly been positioning itself to become the country’s center for medical research.
 The Hospital at the University of Pennsylvania’s advancements in proton therapy and immunology have made it a destination hospital.
 This success has spilled over to the rest of West Philadelphia.
 Over the next few years Schuylkill Yards will provide the capacity for biotech startups to move to the region and change the industrial landscape of the city.

 **A Second Central Business District**.
 It is quite rare for a city to have more than one central business district (CBD).
 Outside of New York City (which had four CBDs), most cities have a single downtown area.Schuylkill Yards could create a competing CBD for Philadelphia.
 Although Schuylkill yards is close to Center City from a euclidean standpoint, the Schuylkill River is a major geographic barrier that separates West Philadelphia from Center City.
-Thie means Schuylkill Yards could compete with center city from an economic and cultural stanpoint.
+This means Schuylkill Yards could compete with Center City from an economic and cultural standpoint.

 ## Open Questions
 <!-- Identify 1-3 open question(s).
 What is uncertain, unclear, or still unresolved about this project?
 These can be 50 words or less. -->